-SOURCE: EIA, MONTHLY ENERGY REVIEW, MARCH 2012, TABLE 7.2A ELECTRICITY NET GENERATION.
-HTTP://WWW.EIA.DOE.GOV/TOTALENERGY/DATA/MONTHLY/PDF/MER.PDF
+SOURCE: ENERGY INFORMATION ADMINISTRATION, MONTHLY ENERGY REVIEW, TABLE 7.2A TOTAL (ALL SECTORS), HTTP://www.eia.gov/totalenergy/data/monthly/pdf/mer.pdf.

 OVERVIEW OF ENERGY SOURCES

 Rational energy policy should be based on energy facts, not on wishes or hopes.
 Too often, debates about energy are steeped in misinformation and misdirection instead of hard facts.
 Americans have been told for decades that we are running out of energy and that we are energy poor, but the reality is that we are an energy rich country.